slint-ui/slint/api/cpp/docs/cmake.md

 FetchContent_MakeAvailable(Slint)
 ```

-If you prefer to use Slint as an external CMake package, then you build Slint from source like a regular
-CMake project, install it into a prefix directory of your choice and use `find_package(Slint)` in your `CMakeLists.txt`.
+* To include Slint as an external CMake package, build Slint from source like a regular CMake project, install it into a prefix directory of your choice and use `find_package(Slint)` in your `CMakeLists.txt`.

 ### Resource Embedding